DataDog/documentation/content/en/tracing/troubleshooting/tracer_debug_logs.md

 #### Abandoned span logs

-The Datadog Go Tracer also supports logging for potentially abandoned spans.
+The Datadog Go APM SDK also supports logging for potentially abandoned spans.
 To enable this debug mode in Go, set the environment variable `DD_TRACE_DEBUG_ABANDONED_SPANS=true`.
 To change the duration after which spans are considered abandoned (default=`10m`), set the environment variable `DD_TRACE_ABANDONED_SPAN_TIMEOUT` to the desired time duration.
 Abandoned span logs appear at the Info level.

 You can also enable debugging abandoned spans during the `Start` config: